kronosta/wobbloader/docs/notes.md

 ## Items
 Data about items appears to be stored as an `InventoryItem` per item.
 Actual instances of items are just `GameObject`s.
-Some of these `GameObject`s have a component containing inventory items titled `spawnOnDestory` and `saveAsAlternativeItem`, but otherwise the `GameObject`s have no link to their `InventoryItem`.
+Some of these `GameObject`s have a component containing inventory items titled `spawnOnDestroy` and `saveAsAlternativeItem`, but otherwise the `GameObject`s have no link to their `InventoryItem`.

 Edibility is stored as a component of a `GameObject`, as an `Eatable`.
 This is a prime target for new gut flora, as they would have to be obtained from the
 `List<GutFloraResource>`s named `gutFloraTypes` and `boostedGutFloraTypes`.
 These lists are public and could possibly be modified at runtime to inject more flora